Camp Claiborne: History

 It was established June 10, 1930, as Camp Evangeline, named for the Evangeline District of the Kisatchie National Forest, where it was situated.
 It was later renamed for the Governor of the Territory of Orleans and first governor of the State of Louisiana, William C.C.
 Claiborne.
 In 1939, construction crews were sent to expand the camp, and it was activated in 1940.

 From 1939 to 1946, over half a million men went through Camp Claiborne.
 The camp was mainly used for basic training and artillery practice, which included the nearby Winn District-Kisatchie Precision Bombing Range.
 It was also home to the Engineering Unit Training Command (EUTC).
 Special service forces training was also conducted there, including railroad battalion training.
-The 34th Infantry Division (United States) came to Claiborne for its basic training and would be the first American force sent to the European Theater of Operations (ETO).
+The 34th Infantry Division came to Claiborne for its basic training and would be the first American force sent to the European Theater of Operations (ETO).

 In 1941, prior to the United States declaring war, the camp was used as part of the Louisiana Maneuvers, a 400,000-man training exercise involving two imaginary countries fighting each other.
 The two armies faced each other across the Red River, over 3400 sqmi of land, part of which was in East Texas.
 Near the end of the war, German prisoners of war (POW) were held at the camp.

-Many of the men, like the ones from the 34th Infantry Division who were from Iowa, Minnesota, North Dakota, South Dakota, and Wisconsin, had never been to the South.
-Not only did they have to get used to basic training, they had to get used to the climate (weather and altitude) of Louisiana.
+Many of the men, like the ones from the 32nd and 34th Infantry Divisions who were mostly from Iowa, Minnesota, Michigan, North Dakota, South Dakota, and Wisconsin, had never been to the South.
+Not only did they have to get used to basic training, they had to get used to the hot, humid, low-lying Camp Claiborne as well as nearby Camp Beauregard.

-The camp was deactivated in 1945, and returned to Kisatchie National Forest, as part of the National Forest System, administered by the U.S. Forest Service.
+Camp Claiborne was deactivated and dismantled in 1945, and the land returned to Kisatchie National Forest, as part of the National Forest System, administered by the U.S. Forest Service.

 Units serving

-Many units were created or reactivated at Camp Claiborne to include the 84th Infantry Division, 5th Armored Group, 784th Tank Battalion, 82nd Airborne Division, 407th Brigade Support Battalion, 332nd Engineer General Service Regiment, 333rd Engineer Special Service Regiment, 343rd Engineer General Service Regiment, 344th Engineer General Service Regiment, 372nd Engineer General Service Regiment, 101st Airborne Division, 327th Infantry Regiment, 205th Infantry Brigade (renamed 103rd Reconnaissance Troop), 325th Infantry Regiment, 412th Engineer Command, 761st Tank Battalion, 497th Transportation Company, 33rd Infantry Regiment, 18th Engineer Brigade, 1195th Engineer Base Depot Group Redesignated 1195th Engineer Combat Group HHC, 361st Special Services Engineers Regiment, 393rd Special Services Engineers Regiment, 712th Railway Operating Battalion, 725th Railway Operating Battalion (ROB).The 103rd Infantry Division was ordered into active military service on 15 November 1942 at Camp Claiborne, Louisiana.
+Many units were created or reactivated at Camp Claiborne to include the 84th Infantry Division, 5th Armored Group, 784th Tank Battalion, 82nd Airborne Division, 407th Brigade Support Battalion, 332nd Engineer General Service Regiment, 333rd Engineer Special Service Regiment, 343rd Engineer General Service Regiment, 344th Engineer General Service Regiment, 372nd Engineer General Service Regiment, 101st Airborne Division, 327th Infantry Regiment, 205th Infantry Brigade (renamed 103rd Reconnaissance Troop), 325th Infantry Regiment, 412th Engineer Command, 761st Tank Battalion, 497th Transportation Company, 151st Field Artillery First Battalion, 33rd Infantry Regiment, 18th Engineer Brigade, 1195th Engineer Base Depot Group Redesignated 1195th Engineer Combat Group HHC, 361st Special Services Engineers Regiment, 393rd Special Services Engineers Regiment, 712th Railway Operating Battalion, 725th Railway Operating Battalion (ROB).The 103rd Infantry Division was ordered into active military service on 15 November 1942 at Camp Claiborne, Louisiana.
+The 761st Tank Battalion was formed and trained here.
+Also known as the Black Panthers, they were the first all black tank battalion formed in US Army history.